October Proclaimed Michigan Apple Month

 Michigan is known for its diverse agriculture, which includes many specialty crops such as apples.
 Apples are the largest and most valuable fruit crop in the Great Lakes State.
 Growers dedicate their lives to the industry, operating 775 family-run farms with over 14.9 million apple trees, covering 34,500 acres in Michigan.

-This year’s bountiful Michigan Apple crop is estimated to be 29.5 million bushels (1.239 billion pounds), according to the official crop estimate announced in August at the USApple Outlook meeting, held in Chicago.
+This year’s Michigan Apple crop is estimated to be 22.5 million bushels (946 million pounds), according to the official crop estimate announced in August at the USApple Outlook meeting, which was held virtually this year due to the coronavirus pandemic.

 The Michigan Apple Committee is a grower-funded nonprofit organization devoted to marketing, education and research activities to distinguish the Michigan Apple and encourage its consumption in Michigan and around the world.
 To learn more, visit MichiganApples.com.